WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

 This 5-star resort, is the ultimate luxury hotel in Hanoi.
 If you want to get pampered during your trip to Hanoi, then this is the place to be!

-This historical landmark, was built in 1901 in the centre of Hanoi, in the French Quarter.
+This historical landmark was built in 1901 in the center of Hanoi, in the French Quarter.
 Rooms are elegant featuring French classic decor.
 The hotel offers an amazing spa and great amenities including a beautiful swimming pool and nice restaurants.

 This is THE best hotel in Hanoi.
 Check it out here.